AttoSHINE: Generation of continuous-wave terawatt-scale attosecond X-ray pulses at SHINE: Electron beam simulation results

 Figure~\ref{fig:ltu1} shows the longitudinal phase space distributions of the electron bunch after the LTU1 beamline.
 To achieve compression, the \( R_{56} \) of LTU1 is adjusted according to the energy chirp of the bunch.
-For the head-current spike case, \( R_{56} = 0.35\,\mathrm{mm} \) yields a peak current of approximately 14~kA, with a slice energy spread of 8~MeV and a FWHM duration of 2.57~fs.
-For the tail-current spike case, a larger \( R_{56} = 0.60\,\mathrm{mm} \) is required, resulting in a peak current of about 16~kA, a slice energy spread of 10~MeV, and a FWHM width of 1.87~fs.
-Due to the influence of CSR effect, the compressed longitudinal phase spaces show distortions and increased energy spread in the high-current regions.
+For the head-current spike case, \( R_{56} = 0.38\,\mathrm{mm} \) yields a peak current of approximately 14~kA, with a slice energy spread of 8~MeV and a FWHM duration of 2.57~fs.
+At peak current, the horizontal slice emittance is 0.30 mm·mrad and the vertical slice emittance is 0.35 mm·mrad.
+For the tail-current spike case, a larger \( R_{56} = 0.60\,\mathrm{mm} \) is required to achieve the same level of compression due to the smaller energy chirp.
+After compression, the peak current is approximately 16~kA, the slice energy spread is 10~MeV, and the FWHM duration is 1.87~fs.
+The corresponding horizontal and vertical slice emittances at peak current are 0.36 mm·mrad and 0.30 mm·mrad, respectively.
+Due to the influence of the CSR, the compressed longitudinal phase spaces show distortions and increased energy spread in the high-current regions.
 Therefore, the choice of \( R_{56} \) values reflects a trade-off between achieving strong compression and mitigating excessive energy spread.
+The accelerator and undulator parameters corresponding to the head and tail current spike cases are summarized in Table~\ref{tab:SHINE}.

 To evaluate the robustness of the attosecond generation under realistic operational conditions, we performed a jitter analysis reflecting expected CW operation at SHINE.
 At SHINE, the rms phase jitter is anticipated to be \(0.01^\circ\) for L1 and L2, and \(0.02^\circ\) for LH.
 The amplitude jitter is maintained below 0.01\% across all linac sections.
 100 start-to-end simulations were conducted for each case, incorporating the specified jitter levels.
 The results, summarized in figure~\ref{fig:rms}, demonstrate that the self-chirping scheme remains effective under jitter conditions.
 Higher peak currents correlate with shorter FWHM durations of the current spike, albeit with a trade-off in the form of increased slice energy spread.
-Notably, the tail-current spike case exhibits greater sensitivity to rf jitter compared to the head-current spike case.
+Furthermore, the tail-current spike case shows a higher sensitivity to rf jitter than the head-current spike case.